jelaiw/natter-api/README.md

 ![build workflow](https://github.com/jelaiw/natter-api/actions/workflows/build.yml/badge.svg)
 ## Overview
-Implementation of Natter API exercises from Neil Madden's excellent *API Security in Action* book [1].
+Implement Natter API from Neil Madden's excellent *API Security in Action* book [1].

 Git tag each chapter exercise to make it easier to jump to a particular point in time.
 This seems to be more useful in anticipation of how I may reference this material in the future (vs. tagging the chapter beginning and end, as the author does for the reference implementation [2]), but we will see.